wiwianquek/typeracingmouse/README.md

 ### Improvements
 - Include a leaderboard where it records the highest WPM
-- Improve the timer display (there's a lag to display the next level time)
+- Improve the timer display (currently there's a lag to display the next level time)
 - Improve the animation flow for the cat
 - Optimize the UI/UX of the game